jday001/DataEntryToolbar/README.md

 ## Example Setup

-Create an instance of `DataEntryToolbar` in your `TableViewController` subclass:
+Create an instance of `DataEntryToolbar` in your `TableViewController` subclass.
+Be sure to provide your tableView in the initializer:

 ```swift
 private lazy var dataEntryToolbar: DataEntryToolbar? = {